Content Strategy

 Example for Voketa: Instead of writing "Why Voketa Is the Best LinkedIn Tool," we write about how to write LinkedIn posts with high engagement.
 People searching for LinkedIn tips find us.
 Some percentage check out our product.

 Top-of-funnel content should make up 60% of your output.
-It's the widest part of the funnel and drives the most organic traffic.
+It is the widest part of the funnel and drives the most organic traffic.
+Without it, every other stage of your strategy runs dry.

 Middle of Funnel: Consideration